Policy Endorsements

 In these endorsements, the insurance carrier will change important pieces of the policy.

 They might change the definition of a word.
-Change the word from and to or in certain places.
+They might also change the word “and” to “or” in certain places.

-Your carrier will not wait for you to renew your policy to incorporate changes that they think it will benefit them.
+Your carrier will not wait for you to renew your policy to incorporate the changes they think will benefit them.
 Instead they will send policy endorsements to make these changes effective immediately.
 Once the policy is renewed, the changes should be included in your new auto policy.

 Policy endorsements are considered part of the policy itself, so you need to be aware of what changes the carrier is making.